“Would you have the courage go to war?”

 I spent three months in rehab, then started volunteer work for the Sunshine Coast Vietnam Veterans Association as a pension’s officer and suicide prevention officer.

 After the onset of PTSD, for a few years I would admit myself into hospital for a couple of weeks to cover and avoid that period.
-These days I do not march or attend any ceremonies, because of the original sixty-eight Engineers I went to Vietnam with, only twenty-three are still alive today.
+These days I do not march or attend any ceremonies, because of the original 68 engineers I went to Vietnam with, only 23 are still alive today.